- Download our Moving to Calgary Guide (PDF)

 + PRO: Low entertainment costs

-As much of the entertainment in Calgary is focused on outdoor physical activity, which is usually free or fairly low cost, expats can significantly reduce their monthly expenses.
+As much of the entertainment in Calgary is focused on outdoor physical activity, which is usually free or fairly low cost, you can significantly reduce your monthly expenses.

 The cost of housing in Calgary has seen a dramatic increase in recent years.
-Accommodation is likely to be the biggest expense expats will have to contend with, as prices in the city are now comparable with those in Toronto.
+Accommodation is likely to be your biggest expense, as prices in the city are now comparable with those in Toronto.
+This makes it important to budget carefully, particularly if you’re new to the city and figuring out the competitive housing market.

 Safety and security in Calgary